-Landscape Installation, Maintenance and Seeding: If lawn area will be seeded, please be aware that if the first attempt at seeding is not successful, you may be required to install sod be compliant with the installation requirement outlined below.
+E. Landscape Installation, Maintenance and Seeding: If lawn area will be seeded, please be aware that if the first attempt at seeding is not successful, you may be required to install sod in order to be in compliance with the installation requirement outlined below.

-Landscaping of all yards shall be installed within ninety (90) days after Recordation of a deed of a Residential Site to an Owner, or within such longer period as may be approved in writing by the ARC.
-Landscape installation extensions should be requested in writing and may be approved by the ARC under certain circumstances.
-The ARC will consider the impact of the requested extension on neighboring property owners.
+Landscaping of all yards shall be installed within ninety (90) days after Recordation of a deed of a Residential Site to an Owner, or within such longer period as may be approved in writing by the Architectural Committee.
+Landscape installation extensions should be requested in writing and may be approved by the Committee under certain circumstances.
+The Committee will consider the impact of the requested extension on neighboring property owners.
 The owner shall install and thereafter maintain landscaping on the Residential Site, including the area between the boundaries of the Residential Site and the pavement or curbing of the street, also known as the Street Border Area.
 Maintenance of landscaping shall include but not be limited to: adequate watering, removal/replacement of dead landscaping materials such as dead trees, removal of weeds, replenishment of mulch, rock, sod and/or ground cover, etc.